social-native/graphql-node-version/README.md

 # GQL Example Usage

 Versioned nodes are represented as connections.
-If you are unfamilar with the Relay connection spec you can read about it [here](https://github.com/social-native/snpkg-snapi-connections#about).
+If you are unfamilar with the Relay connection spec you can read about it [here](https://github.com/social-native/graphql-connections#about).
 This library extends the connection type by adding a `version` field to the `edges` field.
 The `version` field has three unique implementors `VersionNodeChange`, `VersionNodeLinkChange`, and `VersionNodeFragmentChange`.
 For the most part, unless you are doing something special you will just use `VersionNodeChange` and `VersionNodeLinkChange` to get version information about node and node links (aka edges to other nodes) changes.

 Each edge in a versioned connection represents a version of the node.
 By default, the nodes are sorted youngest to oldest.
 Thus, calling a version connection for the first node will give you the current node

-You can also use `snpkg-snapi-connection` filters in a version connection query.
+You can also use `graphql-connection` filters in a version connection query.

 The fields available to filter on are: